urish/firebase-server/README.md

 * `close()` - Stops the server (closes the server socket)
 * `getData()` - Returns a copy of the current data stored in the server
+* `setRules(rules)` - Sets the security rules for the server.
+Uses the [targaryen](https://github.com/goldibex/targaryen)
+	library for rule validation.

 ### Debug logging